-A New York native, Dr. Carmel was born in Brooklyn and completed his medical training at the New York University School of Medicine.
-He was also a research associate at the National Institutes of Health and completed his residency in neurosurgery at the Neurological Institute of New York.
-He obtained his doctorate in neuroanatomy from the Columbia University College of Physicians and Surgeons (P&S).
-A member of the faculty at P&S for 27 years, Dr. Carmel founded the Neuroendocrine Laboratory within the Institute for the Study of Human Reproduction, which has been continuously funded for 43 years.
-The founding chief of the Division of Pediatric Neurosurgery and a professor of neurological surgery, he also has published more than 100 peer-reviewed publications.
+Dr. Peter Carmel obtained his medical training at the New York University School of Medicine, and, following an internship, was a research associate at the National Institutes of Health.
+He completed his residency in neurosurgery at the Neurological Institute of New York, Columbia University.
+He obtained a Doctor of Medical Science degree in Neuroanatomy from the Columbia University College of Physicians and Surgeons.
+A faculty member in the department of neurosurgery at Columbia University for 25 years, Dr. Carmel was the founding Chief of the Division of Pediatric Neurosurgery and was a Professor of Neurological Surgery.

 In 1994, Dr. Carmel moved to the New Jersey Medical School, where he is currently the Professor and Chairman of the Department of Neurological Surgery and Co-medical Director of the Neurological Institute of New Jersey.
 He operates at the University Hospital in Newark, New Jersey.

 A committed researcher and advocate for neurological research, Dr. Carmel served as vice chair and Chairman of the National Coalition for Research in Neurological Disease and Strokes, and subsequently as Chair of the National Foundation for Brain Research.
 In this capacity he helped the Honorable Silvio Conte launch the Decade of the Brain initiative in U.S. Congress.
 This initiative raised millions of dollars in new research money for neurological diseases and stroke.